patrick-baker/quick-filter-book-list/README.md

 ## Description
 _Duration: 1-Day_

 The Book Filter app allows a user to quick filter through a list of books retrieved from Goodreads through the Goodreads API, as well as search for new books by entering new search mode to search using a new keyword.
 Quick filter works with titles and author names alike.

+You can find the deployed version [here](https://book-filter.herokuapp.com/).

 ## Prerequisites